A Geometric Analysis of Small-sized Language Model Hallucinations: Discussion

 While separability in the original embedding space remains limited, FDA consistently identifies a single direction along which the distinction between genuine and hallucinated responses becomes pronounced.
 This suggests that factual inconsistency manifests coherently, aligning along a low-dimensional semantic axis rather than being diffusely distributed.
 The effectiveness of this projection supports the hypothesis that hallucinations can be interpreted as structured displacements within the embedding manifold.

 \insight{Structural regularities enable label-efficient classification through geometry-aware propagation.}

 Once the relevant structure is exposed, supervision becomes remarkably cheap.
-Using as few as $30$–$60$ labelled responses, the proposed propagation strategy achieves stable and competitive performance across all evaluated models.
+As shown with \aporialp, as few as $30$--$50$ labelled responses are sufficient to achieve stable and competitive propagation performance across all evaluated models.
 Importantly, performance does not scale with model size, reinforcing the view that the driving factor is geometric organisation rather than architectural complexity.

 \insight{A single Fisher regularisation scale generalises across models, suggesting embedding-induced universality.}

 The emergence of a shared optimal regularisation value ($\lambda \approx 1.2$) across all models is surprising given their architectural diversity.
 This points to a common geometric scale induced by the embedding space itself, where responses generated by different models are mapped coherently.
 Beyond simplifying deployment, this property indicates that embedding quality plays a central role in hallucination detectability, and that model-specific tuning might be unnecessary.